Murder of A. K. M. Shafiul Islam

-Murder of A. K. M. Shafiul Islam refers to the murder of University of Rajshahi professor A. K. M. Shafiul Islam.
+The murder of A. K. M. Shafiul Islam refers to the murder of University of Rajshahi professor A. K. M. Shafiul Islam in 2014.
 He was known to be a progressive and fan of lalon music.
 He was one of four teachers of the University killed in the last two decades.

 History

 In 2012, A. K. M. Shafiul Islam led an effort to ban the Burkha at the University of Rajshahi because of which he had faced criticism by Islamists.
 He viewed the veil as a threat because it would make it difficult to identify students and they could use it to cheat in examinations.
 In 2010 a newspaper aligned with the Bangladesh Jamaat-e-Islami party reported that Islam had banned the Burkha in his department.
 Islam sent a rejoinder where he stated that only one student was expelled for cheating using the burkha.

 Incident

 On 15 November 2014, Islam was attacked and stabbed near Bihashpalli.
 He tried to reach a hospital using a rickshaw after the attack but fell down after passing out near the University of Rajshahi campus.
 Pedestrians there took him to Rajshahi Medical College and Hospital.
 At 4:00 pm, he died in the operation theatre.
 Following the news of the attack and his death; students of the University blocked Dhaka-Rajshahi Highway.
 Rajshahi University Teachers Association announced a boycott of classes.

 A Facebook page of Ansarullah Bangla Team, a banned Islamist terrorist organisation, claimed responsibility of the attack and murder.
 The post said they killed him for being an apostate and for banning students from wearing the full veil (burkha) in his classroom.
 The Islamic State also claimed responsibility of the murder.